:max_bytes(150000):strip_icc()/LIQUORS-8-best-beer-fridges-4843889-02cbfd9ce7d5444bad0e5e4b9fa14523.jpg)

 Cooling System

-While it may seem like the price on these fridges range wildly, the cooling system is largely to blame: smaller, inexpensive units use a thermoelectric system while pricier options utilize compressors, just like a regular-sized fridge.
+While it may seem like the prices of these fridges range wildly, the cooling system has something to do with that reality.
+Smaller, inexpensive units use a thermoelectric system, while pricier options utilize compressors, just like a regular-sized fridge.
 What’s the difference?
-Compressor coolers get way cooler than a thermoelectric unit—thermoelectric coolers can only chill contents to 50°F and are less energy efficient, making them more expensive to operate.
+Compressor coolers get much colder than a thermoelectric unit; the latter can only chill contents to 50 degrees F. They're also less energy efficient, making them more expensive to operate.

 Temperature

-While you may operate under the idea that colder is better, the optimal temperature for many beers is actually far above freezing!
-Different beverages have different drinking temperatures: stouts should be slightly below room temperature, while lagers are best sipped icy-cold.
+While you may operate under the idea that colder is better, the optimal temperature for many beers is actually far above freezing.
+Different beverages have different drinking temperatures.
+For example, stouts should be slightly below room temperature, while lagers are best sipped icy-cold.
 Red wines should be stored at cellar temperature, while barrel-aged beers need a slightly chillier temperature.
 Keep your favorite beverage in mind when picking out your beer fridge.

 FAQs